-Effect of 19(R)-HETE and 19(S)-HETE on Cell Viability.
-To determine the maximum concentrations of both enantiomers of 19-HETE that do not possess a toxic effect on the cells, human RL-14 and rat H9c2 cells were treated for 24 hours with increasing concentrations of 19(R)-HETE or 19(S)-HETE ranging from 5 to 40 μ M. Thereafter, cell viability was assessed using the MTT assay.
-Figure 2 shows that both enantiomers, over the concentration range used, did not significantly affect the cell viability of the two cell lines (cell viability was above 90%).
+Effect of 19(R)-HETE and 19(S)-HETE on cell viability

+In order to determine the maximum concentrations of both enantiomers of 19-HETE that do not possess a toxic effect on cells, human RL-14 and rat H9c2 cells were treated for 24 h with concentrations ranging from 5 to 40 μM of 19(R)-HETE or 19(S)-HETE.
+Thereafter, cell viability was assessed using the MTT assay.
+Figure 2A and B showed that both enantiomers, over the concentration range used, did not significantly affect the cell viability of the two cell lines (cell viability was above 90%).
+Consequently, 20 μM was selected to perform all subsequent experiments in this study based on the MTT assay results.